nodejs/build/doc/meetings/build-wg-meeting-2017-09-13.md

 ### Store resources for Ansible on jenkins ci master [#871](https://github.com/nodejs/build/issues/871)

 - Rod: What would this be for?
-  - Just things we'd need to set up machines that aren't easy to get from other sites.
+  - Michael: Just things we'd need to set up machines that aren't easy to get from other sites.
 - Rod: I'd like to put my custom-built ARM gcc on there as well.
 - Rod: Could it just be a simple http static file server with NGINX?